MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 #### To enable the Folder Redirection GPO

 1. Open Group Policy Management.
-2. Right-click the GPO that you created, and then click **Link Enabled**.
-A checkbox appears next to the menu item.
+2. Right-click the GPO that you created, and then select **Link Enabled**.
+A checkbox will appear next to the menu item.

 ## Step 6: Test Folder Redirection